Covid 19 coronavirus: Parking fees in Rotorua CBD 'penalising' local businesses says petition

-Parking charges in the city are "penalising" local business owners in Rotorua's CBD some say, prompting a petition calling for free parking in the city centre.
+Parking charges are "penalising" business owners in Rotorua's CBD some say, prompting a petition calling for free parking.

-However, the chief executive of the Chamber of Commerce says blanket free parking could stymie car park turnover, negatively impacting businesses.
+However, the chief executive of the Chamber of Commerce says free parking could stymie car park turnover, negatively affecting businesses.

 Susan Jory, owner of Portico Gallery on Pukuatua St, launched the petition on Monday and by Thursday it had attracted 899 signatures.

-In the petition, Jory said while parking was free at overseas-owned outlets such as Kmart and McDonald's, potential customers were disincentivised from supporting local businesses as they had to pay for parking in the CBD.
+In the petition, Jory said parking was free at overseas-owned outlets such as Kmart and McDonald's, but potential customers were discouraged from supporting local businesses as they had to pay for parking in the CBD.

 "The [Rotorua Lakes] council is creating a barrier for small and medium-sized businesses trying to get back on their feet after the biggest economic shock of our lifetime."